BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 ---

 [Virtus](https://github.com/solnic/virtus) is a popular ruby gem described as attributes on steroids for plain old ruby objects.
 I saw it being used in many API applications so when I was building API for my app I chose the virtus too.
 Over a year ago the [virtus gem was abandoned by its creator](https://www.reddit.com/r/ruby/comments/3sjb24/virtus_to_be_abandoned_by_its_creator/) and I learned more about [dry-rb](http://dry-rb.org) - a collection of next-generation Ruby libraries.
-One of the [virtus problem was performance](https://github.com/solnic/virtus/issues/287) and this article will be about it.
+One of the [virtus problems was performance](https://github.com/solnic/virtus/issues/287) and this article will be about it.

 # Virtus performance issues

-In 2015 I started building API for my gem knapsack_pro in order to [optimise test suite split across many CI nodes](https://knapsackpro.com).
+In 2015 I started building API for my gem knapsack_pro in order to [optimize test suite split across many CI nodes](https://knapsackpro.com).
 Recently I started seeing some significant difference with API performance for large users' test suites.
 The API response took ~500ms and sometimes event much more.

-I analized logs with [request-log-analyzer](https://github.com/wvanbergen/request-log-analyzer) for one of the days with higher traffic and results were this:
+I analyzed logs with [request-log-analyzer](https://github.com/wvanbergen/request-log-analyzer) for one of the days with higher traffic and results were this:

 {% highlight plain %}
                                              ┃   Mean ┃ StdDev ┃    Min ┃    Max ┃    95 %tile